xray-forge/stalker-xrf-engine/README.md

 ## 📌What is used:
  - [Typescript](https://www.typescriptlang.org/) to write custom scripts
  - [TypeScriptToLua](https://typescripttolua.github.io/docs/getting-started) to compile typescript to lua
- - Custom build system to collect 'gamedata' mod packages, emit metainfo and logs
+ - Custom build system to collect 'gamedata' mod packages, emit metainfo and logs with build info
- - (todo) Custom tools and JSX to emit XML files from typescript files
+ - Custom tools and JSX to emit XML files from typescript files
  - (todo) Custom tools to generate .ltx config files based on typescript files

 ## 📍 Purposes